It's likely there are more coronavirus cases in the United States than the numbers show - KTVZ

 “We don’t care if you’ve traveled to us from China or from Queens, we’re going to put a mask on you,” said Dr. Michael Phillips, an infectious disease specialist at NYU.

 The New York University doctors and other experts are convinced there could be more novel coronavirus cases in the United States than have been officially announced.
-More than 60 cases have been identified in the US.
+The number of cases in the US increased to 89 as of Monday morning, up from 65 on Friday night.

 Several factors, such as testing delays and the fact that the virus can spread before an infected person shows any signs, have led them to this conclusion.